 As well as some stellar undergraduate students (co-advised with my graduate students):

 And also very lucky to work on active projects with these sharp folks:

+Unfortunately, I am unlikely to reply to email.
 The best way to reach me is in person.
-If my schedule doesn't say "busy", I'll be in CSE 546 or CSE 407.
+If my schedule does not say "busy", I will be in CSE 546 or CSE 407.